Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/developer_tools.rst

 Disabling system logs
 """""""""""""""""""""

-To disable outputting of system logs
+To disable output of system logs

 .. code-block::